vippsas/vipps-ecom-api/vipps-ecom-api.md

   and `userDetails` in addition to `transactionLogHistory` and `transactionSummary`.
-* If you initiate the payment with a `scope` to use with the [Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api) you will also get an `userDetails` object containing the user's information:
+* If you initiate the payment with a `scope` to use with the [Userinfo API](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api) you will also get a `userDetails` object containing the user's information:

 ```json
 "userDetails": {